Market development

 circle

-The YTD return in P+ Balance was 2.6 percent at 28 February which is a 0.7 percent increase compared to the end of January.
+The YTD return in P+ Balance was -0.5 percent at 31 March which is a 3.1 percentage points drop compared to the end of February.